 Zip line: Las Canadas is fun outdoor park.
 Zip lines are the best I have done here in Ensenada, and safer than Guatemala.
 Let’s face it, soo many rules in US that the adrenaline as been taken out of some adventure.
 These bridges and zips are killer fun.
 I don’t have a tour provider to recommend because I have always done this one solo.

-Massage and Facial: Private pick up/drop off, great facilities, pricing at $98 a couple compared to about $150 a person on ship spa.
+Ensenada Massage: Private pick up/drop off, great facilities, pricing at $99 a couple compared to about $250 a couple on the ship spa.
 Fit a massage in before or after your other tours.
-Yes, I am own Ensenada Massage, so I am biased, and this page is a service to my clients.
+Yes, I am own Ensenada Massage, so I am biased lol, and this page is a service to my clients.
 Our #1 TripAdvisor Rating speaks for itself.

 Wine Valley: It’s awesome, and awesomer than Napa and Sonoma because I can still pay rent after visiting.
 Sweet views, delicious food, and wine to lighten your mood…..
 Can you do it in an excursion day?
 Heck yeah, schedule a morning pick up private tour, lunch, guide.
-Ava at Valley Girl Wine Tours is the custom provider if you want to avoid tourist bus.
+Ava Carolina Perez aka Passionate Sommelier Valley Girl Wine Tours is the custom provider if you want personalized tour from a wine pro and avoids the big tour bus experience.

 Scuba/snorkel/kayak: I have scubaed here and had great experiences in kelp forests.
 Keep in mind waters are pretty cold, and visibility is limited since we get good waves from pacific.
-Diego at Deep Blue Diver seems to have best operation in town.
-If your cruise passes through catalina, consider diving/scuba there.
-Kayaking is my preferred way to see the La Bufadora and the amazing cover there.
-You could see it from the bus window, but I like to get in.
+Diego at Baja Blue Diver seems to have best operation in town.
+If your cruise passes through catalina, consider diving/scuba there wih Ron Moore, a legend in dive community.
+Kayaking with Diego is my preferred way to see the La Bufadora and the amazing cove there.
+You could see it from the bus window, but I like to get dirty.

-Horseback Riding: Our guests have had great experiences with Chrystal’s Desert Trails ocean view rides on the beach, and Roseabella’s Valle de Guadalupe rides.
-Some of the other horse care and cleanliness practices on other tours may be different from North American standards, (this is partly why I recommend Chrystal and Roseabella).
+Horseback Riding: Our guests have had great experiences with Chrystal’s Desert Trails ocean view rides on the beach.
+Some of the other horse care and cleanliness practices on other tours may be different from North American standards, (this is partly why I recommend Chrystal).
+For rides in Valle de Guadalupe, $45 a person, I can connect you with Rosabella.

 We actually offer a massage and horse ride package too so you can easily get them both in and logistics are easy between horse ride and our massage studio.

-Cigar: Legit cubans at Habana with semi cool cigar lounge, better just light up and wander around.
-Are they legitimate cubans?
+Cigar: Legit cubans at Habanos with semi cool cigar lounge, Are they legitimate cubans?
 I think so for these that are sold in the store - not the guys occasionally up and down the street.
-I am still investigating this. . .
-I usually smoke the mexican cigars since I am a tight wad.
+Daniel at Habanos across from Villa Marina parking entrance runs his own shop and is my source for an occasional smoke.

 Surf Lessons: Why not?
 Yes, I learned to surf here.
 Winter waves are plenty for beginners.
 Water is clean enough.
 Beach Playa Hermosa works well for beginners with an easy beach break.
 Guides are fun and equipment (boards and wet suits for cold winter water) new and reasonably priced.
 For higher level surfers custom tour on Request.
-Miguel at Surf Ensenada runs a pretty tight ship.
+Elsa at Playa Hermosa Surf and Sup has best operations and Carnival outsources to her.
+So she is moonlighting direct to clients (Carnival takes a HUGE cut).

 Restaurants if you are still hungry:

 da Toni - the best italian seafood spot in ensenada.
-Super authentic, and cute.
+Super authentic, high end of local pricing, and cute.

 Boules - great dinner spot.
 Off the ocean next to nice city park.